hacker1337itme/websocketdowngrader/README.md

 # websocketdowngrader
 websocketdowngrader

 This Project is tool to scan CIDR ranges, discover domains, find WebSocket servers, and test for downgrade vulnerabilities.
-Here's a comprehensive solution

 ## Go.mod Dependencies